 Sriti Jha On Her Viral Poem On Asexuality: I Think It Was Very Cathartic To Me But It Is Not About Me

-Recently, Sriti Jha exited popular show Kumkum Bhagya, that she was a part of for five long years.
+Recently, Sriti Jha exited popular show Kumkum Bhagya, which she was a part of for five long years.
 She is currently seen shooting for Khatron Ke Khiladi 12 in Cape Town, South Africa.
-Meanwhile, Sriti had performed at spoken word festival that became a topic of discussion on social media.
+Meanwhile, Sriti had performed at a spoken word festival which became a topic of discussion on social media.
 Her poem titled 'Confessions of a romantic asexual' at The Spoken Fest in Mumbai went viral and left many wondering if it was based on her personal experience.

-The actress felt that people might have misunderstood as it was written in first person.
-She said that it was very cathartic experience, but the poem on asexuality was not about her.
+The actress felt that people might have misunderstood, as it was written in first person.
+She said that it was a very cathartic experience, but the poem on asexuality was not about her.

 Sriti was quoted by Indian Express as saying, "I have written poems about the LGBTQ community and I understand that because it was written in first person, many felt it was about me.
 I have written a couple of more poems and that's when a poet Daniyal told me that I may be taking the voice away from the people and their important stories by putting them in the first person.
 The poem comforted me in many ways because I have gone through a phase when I felt I wasn't understood and felt the pressure of being cool like others.
 I think it was very cathartic to me but no, the poem is not about me."